HippolyteSugranes/music_inversion/README.md

-# Instruments transformer
+# General study on music

-The goal of the model is to transpose a sound file of an instrument, to another instrument.
+The goal of this repository is to study different model of deep learning in the musical area.
-The initiation project focus on classical guitar and piano.
+It focus on two subjects: the classification of piano composer, and the classification of music instruments.

 # Dataset
-The dataset is gather from Youtube: around 10h of music, cut in 1s lenght wav sample.
+Two datasets were used for this project:
+The first was create from youtube videos of five piano composers.
+The second came from the website https://www.upf.edu/web/mtg/irmas, and came with an article on instrumant recognition.

 # Pre-processing
+Preprocessing is a bit tricky, as it concerns audio files.
+Audio can have multiple representation,

 # Model